twilio-labs/svg-to-react/README.md

 ## Code of Conduct

 Please be aware that this project has a [Code of Conduct](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md).
-The tldr; is to just be excellent to each other ❤️
+The tl;dr is to just be excellent to each other ❤️

 ## Maintainers